moroquin/Apuntes-Sistemas/Programacion/JS/React/react instalacion paso a paso.md

-in this post, we are going to initiate a new react project step-by-step.
+in this post, we are going to create a new react project step-by-step.
 The goal is to understand which dependencies we need and how they work together in the react world.

 ## Dependencies